Dendro-X0/next-ecommercekit-monorepo/docs/media-storage.md

 - As an admin, I can set a primary image, remove gallery items, and re‑order media.
 - As a customer, I always see real media for products and category tiles.

-## Providers (to evaluate)
+## Providers

 - S3 compatible (Amazon S3, Cloudflare R2, MinIO)
 - Supabase Storage (Postgres‑backed with signed URLs; good DX)
 - UploadThing (DX‑focused wrapper for Next; simple setup)

-We will start with an S3‑compatible baseline for portability, and keep the API abstracted so we can later swap providers (e.g., an adapter architecture in `@repo/storage`).
+The project ships with an S3‑compatible baseline for portability.
+We can later add other providers (e.g., Supabase Storage or UploadThing) via a storage adapter.

-## Architecture
+## Architecture (Current)

-- Direct upload from the browser using signed PUT URLs or a multipart upload for large files.
+- Direct upload through the server via `POST /api/uploads`.
-- Next.js Route Handlers for signing and post‑processing hooks:
-  - `POST /api/v1/storage/sign` — returns a signed URL and the canonical public URL.
+- If S3 envs are present, the server stores objects in S3 with `public-read` and returns a public URL.
-  - `POST /api/v1/storage/complete` — optional post‑upload hook to verify and persist metadata.
+- If S3 envs are missing (dev), files are streamed to `public/uploads/` and served statically.
 - Media metadata table in DB (Drizzle, Postgres) e.g. `media`:
   - `id`, `kind` (image|video), `provider` (s3|r2|supabase|uploadthing), `bucket`, `key`, `url`,
     `bytes`, `width`, `height`, `contentType`, `checksum`, `createdAt`, `createdBy`.